 The following introductory paragraphs include links to help manuals, best practices, and additional resources.

 CourseWorks, Columbia's online course management system, provides administrative and instructional tools to teaching faculty.
-CourseWorks refers to two platforms: the original platform (Prometheus) is being phased out and will be replaced by a new platform based on Sakai, an open source platform, starting in the fall 2011.
+CourseWorks is based on the open source platform, Sakai.

 Columbia Wikispaces offers a wiki to every course, enabling online collaboration and easy-to-use web publishing for faculty and students.

 EdBlogs@Columbia offers a blog to every course at Columbia.
 Course blogging is particularly useful to promote classroom discussion, conduct student journaling, or create online portfolios,